haant/Financial-Bot/README.md

 This is a Discord Bot used for various financial interpretation.
 It currenlty houses a couple of different features, including the ability to display an up-to-date price of a chosen stock, as well as convert currencey to the most recent exchange rate given.

-Some of its features are currenlty limited as this project is an ongoing project.
-A second verision is currently in development and should be released later this year.
+Some of its features are currenlty limited as this project is an ongoing project in development.
+New features will be added from time to time!

 Below, are some of the functionalities of the project, as well as en example to show you how it works:
 - Displays the value of an inputted stock